Noobmaster169/cross-blink/README.md

 # Cross Blink

-This project is an app for Solana users to analyze their previous wallet transactions by simply connecting their wallet to the app.
+This project is a Blink project for users to do Seamless CrossChain Transactions.

+How it works:
+- Users initialize a blink by adding all their CrossChain Wallet Addresses
+- Senders can initiate a transaction to send the money to any of the wallets in a single click using Blinks

 Check out the deployed app: []()